franco-dimiceli/franco-dimiceli/README.md

 Skills:

-- basic python programming
+- Basic Python programming
 - website development
+- project management

 <!--
 **franco-dimiceli/franco-dimiceli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.